These are the most common questions Elf Stacy receives about Legendary Letters.

 In olden times, people would come across the ground nests of a bird called a Lapwing.
 It's nest looked very similar to the hare's home, which is called a form.
 If the Lapwing had been chased away by a predator, people stumbled across what they thought were hare forms with eggs in them.

 He isn't able to come down the chimney like Santa Claus, so he usually looks for an open window that the parents of the house have left open for him.
 If your home has a pet door for dogs and cats to come in and out, that is much easier for him.
+You can always hang a magic key out for him too, which makes things very easy for him.

 He loves snacks, but instead of cookies, he prefers carrots and green vegetables.
 Clover is one of his favorites.
 A bowl of water is always appreciated too.